 To Set the System Language

-DG900 arbitrary waveform generator supports multiple languages.
-You can press Utility \rightarrow System Setting, and then select a desired language from the "Language" drop-down list.
+DG2000 arbitrary waveform generator supports multiple languages.
+Press the Shift key and its backlight turns on, and then press Pulse/Utility System Setting.
+Select a desired language from the "Language" drop-down list.

 User Interface